+Procedures for Incidents of Inappropriate SERIOUS Behaviour Step 7 - 8

+- Immediate contact with parents

+- Withdrawal from class by SMT

+- Full day Restorative(s) with Viceprincipal/Principal

+- Suspension for a period of time

+- Expulsion.

-INAPPROPRIATE SERIOUS BEHAVIOUR Procedures for Incidents of Inappropriate SERIOUS Behaviour Purposeful intent Step 7 - 8 Purposeful intent to physically hurt Immediate contact with parents another child/adult Withdrawal from class by SMT Evidence of use of mobile Full day Restorative(s) with Vicephone/smart watch or video principal/Principal technology on site which Suspension for a period of time compromises the safety of self or Expulsion. others Substance Abuse (e.g. vaping, This is not an exhaustive list.
-Each case will be smoking, drinking alcohol or taking judged on its own merit, without prejudice, at the drugs) discretion of the Senior Management Team, Bringing weapons to school (e.g. Principal and Chairperson of the Board of knives, spud guns, catapults).
-Governors and in accordance with advice from Children and Young People's Service, CCMS, DE or EA.
+This is not an exhaustive list.
+Each case will be judged on its own merit, without prejudice, at the discretion of the Senior Management Team, Principal and Chairperson of the Board of Governors and in accordance with advice from Children and Young People's Service, CCMS, DE or EA.